What Is the ROI of an Automated Smoothie Machine?

 Contribution margin is the most relevant profitability metric for an automated smoothie program because there are so few cost variables.
 The calculation is straightforward.

-At a retail price of $7.50 per smoothie and a pod cost of $2.50, the contribution margin per unit is $5.00, or 67 percent.
-At 50 smoothies per day across 300 operating days, annual contribution is $75,000.
+At a retail price of $7.50 per smoothie and a cup cost of $2.50, the contribution margin per unit before lease costs is $5.00, or 67 percent.
+At 50 smoothies per day across 300 operating days, annual contribution before the lease payment is $75,000.
 At 80 smoothies per day, it reaches $120,000.
-Because there is no labor cost and no equipment depreciation charged to the operator, this contribution margin flows directly to the operator's bottom line.
+Because there is no labor cost and the lease payment is a fixed, predictable monthly expense, the economics are straightforward to model.

 Comparing Against Traditional Smoothie Program Costs